 Concentration in Transnational European Studies

-The concentration features flexible one-credit courses as points of entry, includes coursework in European institutions and how they work in Europe and the United States, convenes special seminars in Transnational European Studies in Washington DC and in major European capitals, and requires a final capstone essay or project.
+The concentration features flexible one-credit courses as points of entry, includes coursework in European institutions and how they work in Europe and the United States, convenes special seminars in Transnational European Studies in Washington DC and in major European capitals, including Berlin, and requires a final capstone essay or project.

 Europe is changing, and its changes will have profound global implications.
 Understand what is going on!

 In conjunction with the requirements laid out by the Keough School's Supplementary Major in Global Affairs, in order to complete the Concentration in Transnational European Studies students must complete a total of 15 credits as follows: